GoogleCloudPlatform/click-to-deploy/k8s/elasticsearch/README.md

 # Update procedure

-kubectl patch sts ${NAME}-elasticsearch \
-    --namespace $NAMESPACE \
-    --type='json' \
-    --patch="[{ \
-        \"op\": \"replace\", \
-        \"path\": \"/spec/template/spec/containers/0/image\", \
-        \"value\": \"${IMAGE_ELASTICSEARCH}\" \
-      }]"

-For detailed instructions about the update procedure, please check the [official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/rolling-upgrades.html).
+For more background about the rolling update procedure, please check the [official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/rolling-upgrades.html).

 Before starting the update procedure on your cluster, we strongly advise to prepare a backup of your installation in order to eliminate the risk of losing your data.

-## Background
+## Obtain Elasticsearch URL

-Elasticsearch supports a procedure of a rolling update since version 5.6.
-In case of this application though, the rolling update means that it is possible to update particular nodes, one by one, in a running cluster.
-This procedure should not be mixed with Kubernetes rolling update of a StatefulSet, because it requires additional manual steps from the administrator before and after the update of each node.

-## Prepare the environment

-WARNING: prepare a backup of your installation before approaching further steps.
+WARNING: Prepare a backup of your installation before approaching further steps.

 If you run your Elasticsearch cluster behind a LoadBalancer service, obtain the service IP to run administrative operations against the REST API:

 ```